aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 $E(yes_{C}) = E(vote_{C})*0.5$ probability type C votes 'yes' given that they vote

-With these parameters the percent of 'yes' votes is:
+With these parameters the percent of yes votes is:

 $\frac{E(yes_{A})+E(yes_{B})+E(yes_{C})}{E(vote_{A})+E(vote_{B})+E(vote_{C})} = 0.5$